 The tensions caused by growth and development in House District 5 are one of the greatest challenges we face.
-I support identifying ways that we can be more proactive about the rapid growth that Colorado is experiencing and find smarter ways to make it work for everyone.
-This includes increasing access to affordable housing by using incentives and public funding to get it developed and continuing to improve our community while simultaneously respecting the rights of the people living in areas affected by changing neighborhoods.
+It is critical that we plan for an influx of new residents while maintaining the integrity of our communities.
+I support identifying ways that we can be more proactive about the rapid growth that Colorado is experiencing and find smarter ways to make it work for everyone and ensuring that no one is priced out of their community.
+All options are on the table: rent control, more investment in public housing assistance, tiny house communities, not taxing manufactured homes, relaxed regulations on accessory dwelling units, more development, dense housing, more construction defects reform, and incentives for building affordable units.
+We must work to reduce housing costs while simultaneously respecting the rights of the people living in areas affected by changing neighborhoods.

-Healthcare is the primary issue I hope to work on if I am elected.
+Access to healthcare is a fundamental human right, and it is the responsibility of the state to ensure equitable access to quality, affordable healthcare.
 I am horrified that 50% of all bankruptcies in the U.S. are related to medical bills.
 That means that we and our families are just one accident or one diagnosis away from potentially losing everything we’ve worked for our entire lives.

 Population growth and lack of funding has strained the state’s transportation infrastructure almost to the breaking point.
-Given that the gas tax hasn’t increased since 1991, it might be worthwhile to consider increasing it now to help fund transportation projects.
-It would also be great if we could pass a ballot initiative to ensure voters are supportive of raising funds for transportation infrastructure.
-We also need direct state funding support although, once again, TABOR makes that difficult.
+Given that the gas tax hasn’t increased since 1991, it might be worthwhile to consider increasing it to help fund transportation projects.
 I absolutely do not support the privatization of our roads to provide funding.
-Instead, we should direct funding toward making our current public transportation networks more robust so they can be better utilized by working people who do not own personal vehicles.
+Instead, we should direct our resources toward making public transportation networks more robust so they can be better utilized by working people who do not own (or want to own) personal vehicles.

 • A permit-to-purchase policy that requires people to obtain a permit that is contingent on passing a background check before they are allowed to buy a firearm